 5. Lastly, try not to ask questions that might put your customer on the defensive.
 In my experience, clients often have a hard time resisting the temptation to respond to customer needs with solutions, or to correct their misinformation.
 I always caution my teams to avoid going into sales-mode or solution-mode too fast.
 This can put the respondent on the defensive and color their responses for the rest of the interview.
 If there is an update or feature that you want to be sure your customer knows about, try to keep it separate from the voice of the customer interview – addressing the issue non-confrontational way, after the interview is completed.

-To learn more about best practices for eliciting customer stories, register for our Consumer Insights for Innovation Workshop, taking place on September 21 at the Cornell Club in New York City.
+To learn more about best practices for eliciting customer stories, register for our Listening to the Voice of the Customer Course, taking place on October 10-11 at the University Club of Chicago.